-Banks may set up NRLM cells at Regional/Zonal offices.
-These cells should periodically monitor and review the flow of credit to the SHGs, ensure the implementation of the guidelines to the scheme, collect data from the branches and make available consolidated data to the Head office and the NRLM units at the districts/ blocks.
+Banks may set up DAY-NRLM cells at Regional/Zonal offices.
+These cells should periodically monitor and review the flow of credit to the SHGs, ensure the implementation of the guidelines to the scheme, collect data from the branches and make available consolidated data to the Head office and the DAY-NRLM units at the districts/ blocks.
 The cell should also discuss this consolidated data in the SLBC, BLBC and DCC meetings regularly to maintain the effective communication with the state staff and all banks.

-- 12.1 State Level Banker's Committee: SLBCs shall constitute a sub-committee on SHG-bank linkage.
+- 12.1 State Level Bankers' Committee: SLBCs shall constitute a sub-committee on SHG-bank linkage.
 The sub-committee should consist of members from all banks operating in the State, RBI, NABARD, CEO of SRLM, representatives of State Rural Development Department, Secretary-Institutional Finance and Representatives of Development Departments etc. The sub-committee shall meet once in a month with a specific agenda of review, implementation and monitoring of the SHG-Bank linkage and the issues/ constraints in achievement of the credit target.
-The decisions of SLBCs should be derived from the analysis of the reports of the sub-committee. - 12.2 District Coordination Committee: The DCC (NRLM sub-committee) shall regularly monitor the flow of credit to SHGs at the district level and resolve issues that constrain the flow of credit to the SHGs at district level.
-This committee meeting should have participation of LDMs, AGM of NABARD, district coordinators of the banks and DPMU staff representing NRLM and office bearers of SHG federations. - 12.3 Block level Bankers Committee: The BLBC shall meet regularly and take up issues of SHG bank linkage at the block level.
+The decisions of SLBCs should be derived from the analysis of the reports of the sub-committee. - 12.2 District Coordination Committee: The DCC (DAY-NRLM sub-committee) shall regularly monitor the flow of credit to SHGs at the district level and resolve issues that constrain the flow of credit to the SHGs at district level.
+This committee meeting should have participation of LDMs, AGM of NABARD, district coordinators of the banks and DPMU staff representing DAY-NRLM and office bearers of SHG federations. - 12.3 Block level Bankers Committee: The BLBC shall meet regularly and take up issues of SHG bank linkage at the block level.
 In this Committee, the SHGs/ Federations of the SHGs should be included as members to raise their voice in the forum.
-Branch wise status of SHG credit shall be monitored at the BLBC (Annex B and C may be used for the purpose) - 12.4 Reporting to Lead District Managers: The branches may furnish the progress report and the delinquency report achieved under various activities of NRLM in the format at Annex 'V' and 'Annex VI' to the LDM every month for onward submission to Special Steering Committee/sub-committee constituted by SLBC. - 12.5 Reporting to RBI: Banks may give a state-wise consolidated report on the progress made on NRLM to RBI/NABARD at quarterly intervals. - 12.6 Reporting on SHG-Bank linkages: NABARD shall submit monthly report on the SHG bank linkage, data for which shall flow from the CBS platform to NRLM on regular basis.
+Branch wise status of SHG credit shall be monitored at the BLBC (Annex B and C may be used for the purpose) - 12.4 Reporting to Lead District Managers: The branches may furnish the progress report and the delinquency report achieved under various activities of DAY-NRLM in the format at Annex 'IV' and 'Annex V' to the LDM every month for onward submission to Special Steering Committee/sub-committee constituted by SLBC. - 12.5 Reporting to RBI: Banks may give a state-wise consolidated report on the progress made on DAY-NRLM to RBI/NABARD at quarterly intervals.
+The data may be submitted within a month from the end of the concerned quarter.

-12.7 LBR returns: Existing procedure of submitting LBR returns to be continued duly furnishing the correct code.
+12.6 LBR returns: Existing procedure of submitting LBR returns to be continued duly furnishing the correct code.